By Andrew Johnson

 Salt of the Earth

-Saline soils are areas where an abundance of salt in the topsoil inhibits plant growth and productivity.
+Saline soils appear where an abundance of salt in topsoil inhibits plant growth and productivity.
 SD Corn estimates saline soils affect 7.6 million acres of farmland in the state, most of which are found in the upper James River area.

 Richardson said SD Corn has spent significant resources during the last decade on different research projects to address soil health.
 She said the research clearly showed saline spots are growing larger and are threatening the sustainability of some producers.
 In fact, the South Dakota Natural Resources Conservation Service estimates that Beadle, Brown and Spink counties experienced an economic loss of $26.2 million due to saline and sodic (high sodium) soil conditions from 2007-2011.